Loopy De Loop

-Loopy De Loop is a theatrical cartoon short series produced and directed by William Hanna and Joseph Barbera after leaving MGM and opening their new studio, Hanna-Barbera Productions.
+Loopy De Loop is an American animated theatrical series produced and directed by William Hanna and Joseph Barbera after leaving MGM and opening their new studio, Hanna-Barbera Productions.
 48 cartoons were produced between 1959 and 1965, and released to theatres by Columbia Pictures.
-It was the final theatrical cartoon series to be produced by William Hanna and Joe Barbera, as well as the only one to be produced by their own studio.
+It was one of the final theatrical cartoon series to be released by Columbia, as well as the only one to be produced by the studio.

 Overview

-Loopy is a gentleman wolf who mangles the English language in his bid to converse in a Franco-Canadian accent, and always wears a characteristic tuque knit cap.
-A self-appointed good Samaritan, he dauntlessly fights to clear the bad name of wolves and opens every episode with his trademark introduction "I am Loopy De Loop, the good wolf."
+Loopy (voiced by Daws Butler) is a gentleman wolf from Canada who speaks English with a marked Québecois accent, and always wears a characteristic tuque knit cap and scarf.
+A self-appointed good Samaritan, he dauntlessly fights to clear the bad name of wolves and opens every short with his trademark introduction "I am Loopy De Loop, the good wolf."
 Though he is always kind and helpful, his exploits usually get him beaten up or chased out of town by the very people he has helped, all for no other reason than the prejudice of being a wolf.
 Still, he never loses faith, and considers himself "kind, considerate and charming."

-The character's name is an inspired combination of a play on words:
+The character's name is a combination of plays on words: